Social Commerce Is Changing The Ecommerce Game… Kinda Sorta

-Here at Conversion Sciences, we tend to focus a lot on website optimization, but in 2017, your website isn’t your only option for driving sales.
+Here at Conversion Sciences, we tend to focus a lot on website optimization, but your website isn’t your only option for driving sales.

 Over the last few years, social media sites have begun building ecommerce solutions directly into their platforms, allowing businesses to attract and sell to their target audience directly through their social pages.